 - Audit your site.
 Walk through it on a regular basis, and have others (such as members of your safety committee) join you.
 Evaluate all walking and working surfaces, including floors, steps, stair treads, mezzanines, entrances, loading docks, storage rooms, ladders and even stepstools.
 Look for uneven or damaged areas and worn places at doorways or where two different flooring surfaces meet.
 Evaluate flooring surfaces for slip resistance, such as tile or marble floors, and all tasks done by employees.
-Review your OSHA injury and illness log for previous years for trends and to identify departments that have shown a higher fall potential or history.
+Review your OSHA injury and illness log form previous years for trends and to identify departments that have shown a higher fall potential or history.
 Talk with employees from every department and get a full understanding of how they do their job.

 - Evaluate the lighting in every work area.
 Is it bright enough?
 Too bright?
 Is glare a problem for computer workstations?
 Does dim lighting obscure trip hazards such as power cords, for example, in warehouse or storage areas.
 When bulbs burn out, are they being replaced as necessary?

 - Audit your workforce.
-Do the employees have the education and foot protection to provide adequate walking/climbing ability?
+Do the employees have the correct foot protection to provide adequate walking/climbing ability?
 Are their safety shoes poorly fitted, of poor quality, or excessively worn?
 Perhaps some workers wear their jeans or slacks too long, rolling them under the soles of their shoes.
 Both conditions can cause trips.